 Modernist Art in Sitges

 Sitges was the city where the great expansion of the modernist movement began in Catalonia.
 The modernist processions held in Sitges to receive paintings by El Greco are famous.
-These were carried in a secular procession from the station to Cau Ferrat.
+These were carried in a lay procession from the station to the Cau Ferrat .

-Modernism was a cultural and aesthetic movement that broke with previous movements by exalting the beauty of nature and everyday things, incorporating new techniques like glass and iron.
-It had different names in different countries; Jugendstil in Germany and Nordic countries, Sezession in Austria, Nieuwe Kunst in the Netherlands, Liberty or Floreale in Italy, Modern Style in English-speaking countries, and Art Nouveau in France and Belgium.
+Modernism was a cultural and aesthetic current that broke with previous movements, exalting the nature and beauty of everyday things by incorporating new techniques such as glass and iron.
+It had different names in different countries; Jugendstil in Germany and Nordic countries, Sezession in Austria, Nieuwe Kunst in the Netherlands, Liberty or Floreale in Italy, Modern Style in Anglo-Saxon countries and Art Nouveau in France and Belgium.

-Modernism aimed to encompass all aspects of life and therefore attached great importance to beautiful objects.
-It gave a significant boost to decorative arts.
-Having beautiful chairs, furniture, glasses, spoons, brooches, and paintings was important.
+Modernism tried to reach all aspects of life and that is why it gave so much importance to beautiful objects.
+Giving a great boost to the decorative arts.
+It was important to have beautiful chairs, furniture, glasses, spoons, brooches and paintings.

-Barcelona is one of the great modernist cities, although it spread throughout Europe, serving as the basis for new avant-garde movements during that era, such as surrealism.
+Barcelona is one of the great modernist cities although it spread throughout Europe, being the base of the new avant-garde at the time for surrealism.

-Starting from post-Impressionism in painting, there was a convergence of artistic interests among Spanish post-Impressionists (Ramón Casas, Santiago Rusiñol), who were the leading figures of this artistic movement in Spanish painting.
+From post-impressionism in painting there is a coincidence of the pictorial interests of the Spanish post-impressionists (Ramón Casas, Santiago Rusiñol) who are the greatest exponents of this artistic trend in Spanish painting.

-Santiago Rusiñol was a true cultural agitator, not only through the articles he published but also through the books he wrote and the paintings he created.
+Santiago Rusiñol was a true cultural agitator both for the articles he published, the books he wrote and the paintings he created.
+His own life was truly a persistent attempt to Épater le bourgeois (to shock the bourgeois or leave them astonished).

-Together with the other modernists in Barcelona, Rusiñol advocated for Sitges to rise to modernist stardom, making it a meeting place for bohemian life and initiating the beginning of European tourism to Sitges.
-This was facilitated by its microclimate, proximity to the sea, and the mentality of its inhabitants.
+Rusiñol, along with the rest of the Barcelona modernists, advocated Sitges' rise to modernist stardom.
+Converting it into a meeting place for bohemian life and originating the beginning of European tourism to Sitges.
+Favored by its microclimate, the openness to the sea and the mentality of its inhabitants.

-There are very important examples of modernist architecture in Sitges.
+There are very important modernist architectural examples in Sitges.

-If you stroll through the streets of Sitges' historic center and head towards Cau Ferrat, you can enjoy encountering these works.
+If you walk through the streets of the historic center of Sitges and towards the Cau Ferrat you will be able to enjoy encountering these works.
+Here I propose a modernist route of the modernist buildings and monuments of Sitges:

-• Casa Josep Miravent i Gatell (Font Llopart) c/ Rafael Llopart 1.
+• Josep Miravent i Gatell House (Font Llopart) c/ Rafael Llopart 1.
 Sitges

 • Casa Isabel Ferret Martorell Passeig de la Ribera 29.
 Sitges

-• Casa Francesc Robert Yarzabal Passeig de la Ribera 18.
+• Francesc Robert Yarzabal House Passeig de la Ribera 18.
 Sitges

 • Casa Marina Planas Passeig de la Ribera 17.
 Sitges